-Aged 68, has been an INED since September 2004 and Chairman of the NC.
+Aged 68, has been an Independent Non-executive Director of the Company since September 2004 and Chairman of the Nomination Committee.
 Dr. Hua graduated from Fudan University with a Bachelor's degree in Economics and holds a Doctorate in World Economics from Fudan University.
 He is an advisor for doctoral candidates and has been teaching and conducting research in world economics, China economics and finance at Fudan University since 1990.
 He was Chief of Academic Committee of economic school Fudan University until January 2018.
 Dr. Hua is currently an independent non-executive director of Da Ming International Holdings Limited, a company listed on the Hong Kong Stock Exchange.